 You can also plant seeds in eggshells.
 We checked out our seeds in different phases of growth.
 Also a fun dirt sensory activity.

-I love all the mini seed experiments from Gift of Curiosity, she has some great ideas for setting up awesome mini experiments with seeds.
+I love all the mini seed activities from Gift of Curiosity.
+She has some great ideas for setting up awesome mini experiments with seeds.
 What do seeds need?
 Such great learning!

 An Every Day Story set up an experiment to see how deep you should plant your seeds.

 Make your own paper plate greenhouse from J4Daniels Mom to watch your seeds grow with a fun craft and science activity!

 Buggy and Buddy has a free printable observation journal to go along with their seed science activity.

 Growing grass from pre-k pages is the perfect easy seed science idea that is also a simple classroom project.